Arts and Sciences Advising CenterCasey 1W206.296.2840ASCAdvising@seattleu.edu

 Incorporate a variety of courses in basic subject areas such as English, math, social studies, language, life science and physical, earth or space science.

 We also encourage consideration of a major with an interdisciplinary focus.
-The B.A in Liberal Studies is a great degree choice at SU due to the program's broad intellectual training and flexibility in curriculum.
+The BA in Interdisciplinary Liberal Studies is a great degree choice at SU due to the program's broad intellectual training and flexibility in curriculum.

 It is advisable to choose a major, double major or minor in the subject-area you want to teach.
 This way you will complete the coursework required for the endorsement-area in in which you desire to teach.